FINDING THE RIGHT HOME FOR YOUR FAMILY.

 All rental payments are due in advance and must be paid in accordance with the tenancy agreement.
 If you fail to pay your rent on time you are breaching the Residential Tenancy Agreement.
 You will be sent a rent reminder via email and text.
 If you do not pay the rent due with 14 days you will be issued with a Notice to vacate the property.

-Each time your rental payment is in arrears it will be recorder in your tenant’s ledger which may affect your chance of being approve for a rental property in the future.
+Each time your rental payment is in arrears, it will be recorded in your tenant’s ledger which may affect your chance of being approved for a rental property in the future.
 If you have any problems with paying your rent before the due date, please advise your Property manager.

 Rental payments can be made by EFT transfer into the account provided to you at the start of tenancy.